thesecretlab/diary/README.md

 # Diary App

-This is a demonstration app for Secret Lab's "iOS developer training":http://www.secretlab.com.au/training/
+This is a demonstration app for Secret Lab's iOS developer training: http://www.secretlab.com.au/training/

 ## License